How to Build a Marketplace Website

 - B2B — business model, where businesses trade with other businesses.

 - C2C — when individuals sell goods and services to other individuals.

 Let’s be more precise.
 There’s a B2B marketplace called chembid.
 They offer chemicals and plastics worldwide.

 The most known C2C platform on the Internet is eBay.
-Here every customer is a peer of another which is why this platform is also called P2P (peer-to-peer)
+Here every customer is a peer to another which is why this platform is also called P2P (peer-to-peer)

-📈 How Do You Know Yours Idea Potential?
+📈 How Do You Know Your Idea Has Potential?